 As a Fulbright Fellow in Boston in what she described as a serendipitous event, she met the renowned scientist, Robert S. Langer, Sc.D.
 Dr. Langer is a pioneer in non-invasive, controlled-release drug delivery systems and regarded as the founder of the tissue engineering field.
 He has been a National Institute of Biomedical Imaging and Bioengineering (NIBIB) grantee for more than ten years.

 After their unexpected meeting, she said they continued to discuss research, and she started working with him on bioreactors for blood purification.
 Quite surprisingly, the multiphase systems she studied for her Ph.D. turned out to provide a basis for bioreactors with a suspension of carrier particles with immobilized enzymes that can be perfused with blood to remove specific substances, such as heparin.
-This was a perfect match of her chemical engineering training and the biological and medical research she was most interested in.
+This was a perfect match for her chemical engineering training and the biological and medical research she was most interested in.
 She said, “Dr. Langer’s enthusiasm for science was infectious and one of the many reasons we have continued to collaborate throughout our careers.”

 She returned to Belgrade after the one-year fellowship ended but found herself traveling back to MIT three to four times a year to continue her work with Dr. Langer.
 On one of her trips, he asked her to consider another sabbatical because he was about to launch research into a new field called tissue engineering.
 “Tissue what?” she responded.
 She had never heard those two words in the same sentence.
 “The moment I learned what tissue engineering meant, I knew this was the perfect research for me.
 At the time, I had no idea my background in chemical engineering would lay the groundwork for building bioreactors, which became my niche.”
 With the creation of tissue engineering, she was able to combine her two passions – engineering and medicine effectively.